Gabriella439/haskell-nix/project0/README.md

 ones you get (See below for more details about why they might differ).

-The `project0.cabal` file only specifies a single dependency of `base < 5` and Nix picks `base-4.9.0.0` to satisfy that dependency.
+The `project0.cabal` file only specifies a single dependency of `base < 5` and Nix picks the latest [`base` package](http://hackage.haskell.org/package/base) below version 5 (in this case, [`base-4.9.0.0`](http://hackage.haskell.org/package/base)) to satisfy that dependency.
 Nix then builds the project, stores the build output in `/nix/store/x28vx2rfnffl1clmxn5054bxwqyln2j0-project0-1.0.0` and creates a symlink in the current directory named `result` pointing to that directory in the `/nix/store`:

 ```bash
 $ readlink result